speckleworks/SpeckleBlender/README.md

 # SpeckleBlender
 Speckle for Blender Client

-# Update - May 2, 2018
+#Update - November 15, 2018

+This update separates the plug-in into a generic Python client which is available through `pip` and a Blender add-on interface.

 ## Disclaimer
 This code is very WIP and as such should be used with extreme caution, on non-sensitive projects.
 There is much to be tightened up, optimized, organized, etc. but the basic functionality is there.
-`SpeckleClient.py` could be adapted for generic Python usage.

 ## Installation

+Install [PySpeckle](https://github.com/speckleworks/PySpeckle) through `pip`, making sure to use Blender's Python.
+Installing `pip` for Blender is possible, and is done as usual except taking care to make sure that you are operating in Blender's Python environment.

+`pip install speckle`

-This works like a normal Blender add-on:
+The add-on works like a normal Blender add-on:
-1. Download the 'speckle' folder
+1. Download the 'bpy_speckle' folder
 2. Place into 'BLENDER_DIRECTORY/VERSION#/scripts/addons_contrib'
 3. Start Blender
 4. Go to User Preferences (Ctrl + Alt + U)
 5. Go to the Add-ons tab
-6. Find and enable A Blend of Speckle in the Testing category
+6. Find and enable `Speckle Blender` in the Testing category
 7. Click Save User Settings

 ## Usage